mrroman/jira-client/README.md

 # jiraclient

-A Clojure library designed to ... well, that part is up to you.
+This is JIRA GUI client written in Java/Swing.
+It is written in Clojure and uses JIRA Rest Client Library.

 ## Usage

-FIXME
+It is very early version.
+Currently I wrote some wrappers on JIRA Rest Client Library.

 ## License

-Copyright © 2012 FIXME
+Copyright © 2012 Offbytes

 Distributed under the Eclipse Public License, the same as Clojure.